We advise on and provide most current methods:

 IUCDs are becoming very popular, especially as the Mirena is now used to lighten heavy periods even when contraception is not an issue.
 It is reducing the hysterectomy rate.

 For initial advice on contraception either a nurse appointment or a consultation with your doctor is appropriate; whichever you feel most comfortable with.
 Follow up consultations are usually done by the practice nurses.
-If an IUCD or Enplaning is what you think you may prefer, please consult with Dr Elliott.
+If an IUCD or Enplaning is what you think you may prefer, please consult a Doctor.

 Emergency contraception – the morning after pill is best taken within 24hours, but is very effective up to 72hours after the unprotected intercourse.
 This pill can also be purchased from any chemist shop (after consultatation with a pharmacist).
 This may well be more convenient.
 The pharmacist will charge a small amount for this service.
 An IUCD, of the copper variety, can be inserted up to 5 days after intercourse to prevent conception.
-Please do not delay: see a doctor or nurse in good time.
+Please do not delay: see a doctor or nurse in good time for advise on where this service is available.

 If you are planning a pregnancy please see the doctor or nurse for ‘pre-conceptual’ advice.